-Pursuant to the Americans with Disabilities Act, persons with a disability may request a reasonable accommodation for assistance with the meeting or meeting materials.
+Pursuant to the Americans with Disabilities Act, persons with a disability may request a reasonable accommodation for assistance with the meeting or meeting materials or instructions on how to join the teleconference.
 Please contact Ashlie Woods at 502.561.5108.
 Requests made as early as possible will allow time to arrange accommodation.